jamesHargreaves12/Semtex/Semtex/README.md

 Remove the Git friction that is discouraging you from making improvements to your C# codebase.

-Semtex segregates any changes into two categories — behavioral changes and readability improvements.
+Semtex segregates any changes into two categories — behavioral changes and quality improvements.
 This separation simplifies the code review process and helps maintain the focus and intent of each commit.

 ## Usage

 ### Make your code review's life easier
-Run the following command to partition your staged changes into two patches: one containing changes that affect runtime behavior, and another for changes focused on improving code readability.
+Run the following command to partition your staged changes into two patches: one for changes that affect runtime behaviour, and another for changes focused on improving code maintainability.
 ```sh
 semtex split
 ```